AleksSG/Web-App/README.md

 ### Application idea

 We will make a kind of media database which includes music, movies, etc. using the [iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) without affiliating where the user can search content in our D.B. and it will be shown all the information about the result.
+It is limited to 20 querys per minute.
 The user can sing up and log in to a personal space with its information and some additional functionalities such as:

 * Creating playlists